jonyan/portfolio-2018/content/work/firsthand.md

 		</div>
 		<div class="offset-lg-1 col-lg-6 col-md-12" data-aos="fade-left" data-aos-anchor-placement="top-bottom" data-aos-once="true" data-aos-duration="600">
 			<p>
-				At the end of the 4 weeks, we successfully launched our MVP (https://www.tryfirsthand.com/).
+				At the end of the 4 weeks, we successfully launched our MVP.
 From the outset we knew 4 weeks to design and build an entire product was an extremely aggressive timeline.
 However, through a combination of clever hacking, design and implementation tradeoffs, and coordinated teamwork, we not only stayed within the timeline, but also delivered a sophisticated and polished end product.
 In addition to the consumer facing web-app, backend, and web scrapers, we also built an internal dashboard to enable us to update delivery status and send automated email notifications and receipts to users.
 			</p>
 			<p>
 				After launching, to acquire users, we flyered around Stanford University campus and launched a series of FB ads.